Evidence on: Induction or Cesarean for a Big Baby

 About one in ten babies is born big in the United States (U.S.).
-Overall, 9.2% of all babies born at 39 weeks or later weigh between 8 lbs., 13 oz., and 9 lbs., 15 oz., and 1.4% are born weighing 9 lbs., 15 oz. or more (U.S. Vital Statistics, 2017).
-In Table 1, you can see the percentages listed separately for birthing people who are not diabetic, those who have gestational diabetes, and those who have Type I or Type II diabetes.
+Overall, 8.9% of all babies born at 39 weeks or later weigh between 8 lbs., 13 oz., and 9 lbs., 15 oz., and 1.3% are born weighing 9 lbs., 15 oz. or more (U.S. Vital Statistics, 2019).
+In Table 1, you can see the percentages listed separately babies born to people who are not diabetic, vs. babies born to those with gestational diabetes and Type I or Type II diabetes.

-Among women with gestational diabetes, researchers have found that the higher your blood sugar when you’re first diagnosed with gestational diabetes, the more likely you are to have a baby who is large for gestational age (Metzger et al. 2008).
-However, pregnant people who manage their gestational diabetes through diet, exercise, or medication, bring down their chances of having a big baby to normal levels (or about 7%) (Landon et al. 2009).
+Among people with gestational diabetes, researchers have found that having a higher blood sugar at first diagnosis makes you more likely to have a baby who is large for gestational age.
+(Metzger et al. 2008).
+However, pregnant people who manage their gestational diabetes through diet, exercise, or medication can bring down their chances of having a big baby to normal levels (or about 7%) (Landon et al. 2009).

 What is routine care for suspected big babies?

-The most detailed evidence we have on typical care for big babies comes from the U.S. Listening to Mothers Survey.
-Although only one in ten babies is born large, researchers found that two out of three American mothers had an ultrasound at the end of pregnancy to determine the baby’s size, and one out of three mothers in the entire study were told that their babies were too big.
-In the end, the average birth weight of these suspected “big babies” was only 7 lbs., 13 oz.
+The most detailed evidence we have on typical care for big babies comes from the U.S. Listening to Mothers III Survey, which was published in the early 2010s.
+Although only one in ten babies is born large, researchers found that two out of three families in the U.S. had an ultrasound at the end of pregnancy to determine their baby’s size, and one out of three families in the study were told that their babies were too big.
+In the end, the average birth weight of their suspected “big babies” was only 7 lbs., 13 oz.
 (Declercq, Sakala et al. 2013).

-Most of the mothers whose care providers talked about induction for big baby ended up being medically induced (67%), and the rest tried to self-induce labor with natural methods (37%).
-Nearly one in five mothers said they were not offered a choice when it came to induction—in other words, they were told that they must be induced for their suspected big baby.
+Most of the families whose care providers talked about induction for big baby ended up being medically induced (67%), and the rest tried to self-induce labor with natural methods (37%).
+Nearly one in five survey respondents said they were not offered a choice when it came to induction—in other words, they were told that they must be induced for their suspected big baby.

-When care providers brought up planning a Cesarean for a suspected big baby, one in three mothers ended up having a planned Cesarean.
-Two out of five mothers said that the discussion was framed as if there were no other options—that they must have a Cesarean for their suspected big baby.
+When care providers brought up planning a Cesarean for a suspected big baby, one in three families ended up having a planned Cesarean.
+Two out of five survey respondents said that the discussion was framed as if there were no other options—that they must have a Cesarean for their suspected big baby.

-In the end, care provider concerns about a suspected big baby were the fourth most common reason for an induction (16% of all inductions), and the fifth most common reason for a Cesarean (9% of all Cesareans).
-More than half of all mothers (57%) believed that an induction is medically necessary if a care provider suspects a big baby.
+In the end, care provider concerns about a suspected big baby were the fourth most common reason for an induction (making up 16% of all inductions), and the fifth most common reason for a Cesarean (making up 9% of all Cesareans).
+More than half of all birthing people (57%) believed that an induction was medically necessary if a care provider suspects a big baby.

-So in the U.S., most pregnant people have an ultrasound at the end of pregnancy to estimate the baby’s size, and if the baby appears large, their care provider will usually recommend either an induction or an elective Cesarean.
+So, in the U.S., most people have an ultrasound at the end of pregnancy to estimate the baby’s size, and if the baby appears large, their care provider will usually recommend either an induction or an elective Cesarean.
 Is this approach evidence-based?

 This approach is based on five major assumptions:

-- Big babies are at higher risk for shoulders getting stuck (also known as shoulder dystocia).
+- Big babies have a higher risk of their shoulders getting stuck (also known as shoulder dystocia).